-Today almost all sapphires and sapphire jewelry seen online as well as in retail stores which are described as “natural” sapphire's are not.
+Today almost all sapphires and sapphire jewelry has seen online as well as in retail stores which are described as “natural” sapphires are not.
 Sadly, with new techniques in treating sapphires and rubies, most will have been enhanced.
-These “natural” sapphires are usually not accompanied with proper disclosure regarding the treatments that they have undergone.
+These “natural” sapphires are usually not accompanied by proper disclosure regarding the treatments that they have undergone.
 The word “natural” is intended to identify a sapphire crystal that has come from the ground ( not synthetically created).

 What is most likely to be left out in the full description is the fact that the color and clarity, indicated as "natural", is really not just "natural", in almost all cases the color and clarity of the sapphire will come from various treatments that you may very well not be aware of.
 Today it’s estimated that 70% of sapphires sold as “natural” have been chemically enhanced and treated.

 A natural sapphire is a sapphire crystal that has been created in the ground and the color has not been altered chemically or added to by diffusion or cooking the sapphire to extreme temperatures of around 1800 degrees Celsius and then enhanced chemically with treatments such as beryllium.

 Note: Some natural sapphires can have traces of beryllium in them naturally.
 The GIA is carrying out extensive testing to see why and how this can occur naturally which we will show with our full laboratory reports if applicable, these sapphires are extremely rare and to date, we have left all of these sapphires with the GIA for further education and testing.

 Natural Ceylon Sapphire uncut 3.50 ct's